 - Add the sifted flour and gently fold to combine.

 - Divide the batter evenly between the two ramekins (fill it up to approx. ¾ of its height, cakes will rise only slightly).
 Lightly tap the ramekins, put them in the oven and bake for about 10-11 minutes (10 minutes for a lot of chocolate 'lava', 11 minutes for a medium amount of chocolate 'lava' / very fudgy center).

 - Serve warm, preferably with whipped cream and fresh strawberries.

-- Whipped cream: using a mixer, beat the cold heavy whipping cream with sugar for a few minutes until you get stiff peaks.
+- Whipped cream: using a mixer, beat the cold heavy whipping cream with sugar for a few minutes until stiff.

 Did you make this recipe?
 Let me know how you liked it and give it a star rating in the comments below!
 You can also add a photo of your creation!